Strong consistency

 When the linearizability read concern is enabled, during a read the master must send a request to every acting replica.
 These "regime check" packets - which do not do full reads - cause extra latency and packet load, and decrease performance.

-Although Aerospike allows operation with two copies of the data, availability in a failure case requires a replica during a master promotion, which then requires during the course of a failure three copies ( the copy that failed, the new master, and the prospective replica).
+Although Aerospike allows operation with two copies of the data, availability in a failure case requires a replica during a master promotion, which then requires during the course of a failure three copies, the copy that failed, the new master, and the prospective replica.
 Without this third potential copy, a partition may remain unavailable.
-For this reason, a two node cluster - with two copies of the data - will not be available in a split.
+For this reason, a two node cluster - with two copies of the data - is not available in a split.

 A clock discontinuity of more than approximately 27 seconds may result in lost writes.
 In this case, data is written to storage with a time value outside the 27 second clock resolution.
 A subsequent data merge may pick this uncommitted write over other successfully completing versions of the record, due to the precision of the stored clock values.